rahim-khan-iitg/neural-style-transfer/README.md

-Dashtoon Assignment
+# Dashtoon Assignment
-Overview
+## Overview
 Dashtoon Assignment is a web application that utilizes neural style transfer to transform ordinary images into artistic masterpieces.
-This project is implemented in Python, leveraging Jupyter Notebook for demonstration, Flask for web application functionality, and PyTorch for the neural network model.
+This project is implemented in Python, leveraging Jupyter Notebook for demonstration, Streamlit for web application functionality, and PyTorch for the neural network model.

-Features
+## Features
-Style Transfer: Apply artistic styles to images using neural style transfer techniques.
+<b>Style Transfer:</b>  Apply artistic styles to images using neural style transfer techniques.
-Web Application: Access the style transfer functionality through a user-friendly web interface powered by Flask.
+<b>Web Application:</b> Access the style transfer functionality through a user-friendly web interface powered by streamlit.\\
-Demonstration Notebook: Explore and understand the style transfer process with the provided Jupyter Notebook.
+<b>Demonstration Notebook:</b> Explore and understand the style transfer process with the provided Jupyter Notebook.\\
-Repository Contents
+## Repository Contents
 app.py: Main script for running the Flask-based web application. model.py: Script defining the neural network model for style transfer using PyTorch. transfering-style.ipynb: Jupyter Notebook demonstrating the style transfer process with sample images.